boorad/mapr_cookbooks/README.md

 Status
 ======

-This is not ready for use, bunch of work to do yet.
+This is almost ready for use, some work to do yet.

 I've made it through an Ubuntu 12.04.1 LTS install and the cluster is working fine.
-Now off to test Centos 6.3
+Testing Centos 6.3 is next.

 If you want to try, even in this early stage: